ValenLucrate/calculator_app/README.md

 Calculator App
 This is a simple calculator app that you can use to perform basic arithmetic operations.
-It was created using VS Code and JavaScript.
+It was created using HTML, CSS and JavaScript.

 Features
 This calculator app has the following features: